American Sign Language (ASL) at Northern Virginia Community College

 2 credits

-ASL 125 - History & Culture of the Deaf Community I
+ASL 125 - History of the U.S. Deaf Community

-Presents an overview of various aspects of Deaf Culture, including educational and legal issues.
+Examines the history of the Deaf Community.
+Presents an overview of various aspects of Deaf culture, including educational and legal issues in American history

 3 credits